 So, what about cost.
 Well.
-Spark is free for personal users; but that also includes up to 2 collaborators and up to 5Gb of fie storage.
+Spark is completely free for personal users; but that also includes up to 2 collaborators and up to 5Gb of file storage.

 For a Premium service, with unlimited collaborators, unlimited email templates and up to 10Gb of file storage per user, then it will cost $8/month (it’s a little cheaper if you pay the year up front)